ambravo/ambravo/README.md

 ### P.S.

-If you see any dusty old repositories, just know they're part of my journey, and every bit of code tells a story. 😉
+If you see old repositories, they’re part of my journey... and every bit of code tells a story (horror/drama/comedy... etc).